communitiesuk/funding-service-design-docker-runner/README.md

 We use MinIO(https://min.io/product/s3-compatibility) for local s3 storage.
 A `bucket` is a directory in S3 terminology.
 To create a bucket in local S3 storage, execute the below script.

         docker exec -it <minio_container_id> ./scripts/minio-entrypoint.sh
 MinIO comes with a UI.
-Visit http://localhost:9442 to open the MinIO UI.
-Credentials can be found on `.aws.env` file.
+Visit http://localhost:9442 to launch the MinIO UI.
+Use the credentials `MINIO_ROOT_USER` &  `MINIO_ROOT_PASSWORD` from `.aws.env` file to login.

 ## reset-all-repos
 ### Usage 1